 - The London location provides opportunities to perform in gigs at top London venues, while immersing yourself in the global music scene.

-- Connection with Tileyard Studios and wider music industry enables you to build an impressive musical network.
+- Connections with wider London music industry enables you to build an impressive musical network.

 - A truly international college, with musical opportunities around the globe via partners in California, Nashville, Malmö and Paris.